jkotan/scingestor/doc/index.rst

 Install from sources
 ~~~~~~~~~~~~~~~~~~~~

-The code can be built with
+The code from https://github.com/jkotan/scingestor can be built with

 ::